DanielCalvo/studies/Book_notes/leadership_strategy_and_tactics.md

 # Leading from the Rear
 # Don't Overreact
 # Don't care
-# Everyone is the Same, Everyone is Differente
+# Everyone is the Same, Everyone is Different
 # Let nature Work
 # Isolation as a leader
 # Know what is important and what isn't